theolivenbaum/resin/README.md

 ### Distributable micro-services

 Presently, there are two services, both run on Kestrel.
-One handles the key/value payload and the index, the other serves postings (document references).
+One handles the key/value payload and the index, the other stores postings (document references) and also performs boolean operations on its payload (AND, OR, NOT).
+The former acts as a map/reduce orchestrator, the latter performs the calculations.
 They may be hosted together as one service or they can be distributed.

 ### Read more